List Decoding Random Euclidean Codes and Infinite Constellations

-\end{lemma} Our contributions for $ (P,N,L) $ list decoding can be summarized as follows: \begin{itemize} \item We derive lower bounds on the list size of random spherical codes.
-We show that if $ R=C(P,N)-\delta $, then $ L $ grows as $ \Omega(1/\delta) $ with high probability. \item We then investigate the achievable list sizes for random nested lattice codes, and show that $ R=C(P,N)-\delta $ and $ L=2^{\cO\left(\frac{1}{\delta}\log\frac{1}{\delta}\right)} $ is achievable using Construction-A lattices. \item Based on a known conjecture for random lattices, we provide some heuristic calculations which suggest that lattice codes might achieve list sizes that grow as $ \cO(\mathrm{poly}(1/\delta)) $. \end{itemize}
+\end{lemma} Our contributions for $ (P,N,L) $-list decoding are summarized as follows. \begin{itemize} \item We derive lower bounds on the list size of random spherical codes.
+We show that if $ R=C(P,N)-\delta $, then $ L $ grows as $ \Omega(1/\delta) $ with high probability (whp). \item We then investigate the achievable list sizes for random nested lattice codes, and show that if $ R=C(P,N)-\delta $, then $ L=2^{\cO\left(\frac{1}{\delta}\log^2\frac{1}{\delta}\right)} $ is achievable using Construction-A lattices. \item Conditioned on a conjecture for random lattices, we provide heuristic calculations which suggest that lattice codes might achieve list sizes that grow as $ \cO(\mathrm{poly}(1/\delta)) $. \end{itemize}

-We then perform a systematic study of list decoding infinite constellations in $ \bR^n $.
-An infinite constellation is defined as a countable subset of $ \bR^n $. \begin{definition} An infinite constellation $ \cC \subset \bR^n$ is said to be $ (N,L) $-list decodable if for every $ \vy\in\bR^n $, we have
+We then perform a systematic study of the problem of list decoding infinite constellations in $ \bR^n $.
+An \emph{infinite constellation} is defined as a countable subset of $ \bR^n $. \begin{definition} An infinite constellation $ \cC \subset \bR^n$ is said to be \emph{$ (N,L) $-list decodable} if for every $ \vy\in\bR^n $, we have

-The density of the constellation is defined as
+The \emph{density} of the constellation is defined as